LPN to RN Mobility Program Information

-What is TEAS-V and how do I get registered to take the test?
+What is TEAS® and how do I register take the test?

-at any location other than the WCC Dothan campus or Sparks campus will be required to have official scores transferred to WCC.
-ATI assesses a $25.00 fee to transfer these scores.
+Please note: Students that have taken the TEAS® at any location other than the WCC Dothan campus or Sparks campus will be required to have official scores transferred to WCC.
+ATI assesses a $27.00 fee to transfer these scores.

 How are applicants selected for admission to LPN-to-RN Career Mobility?

 Applicants to LPN-to-RN Career Mobility are ranked using a state-standardized points system.
 There are 251 possible points.
 Points are assigned using the following criteria:

 |A & P I||30 possible points (“A” = 30, “B” = 20, “C” = 10)|